plu/pxctest/README.md

 Total - Finished executing 20 tests.
 0 Failures, 0 Unexpected
 ```

-If you still see some `Simulator.app` window popping up, it might have different reasons:
+If you still see some `Simulator.app` window showing up, it might have different reasons:

 * something went wrong pre-booting the devices earlier
 * you forgot the `--deviceset` option